Warehouse Labeling: Types, Implementation Steps & Best Practices

 Also, consider how the labels will be sequenced - for instance, whether you want to sequence your locations in a way that optimizes the pick path.
 It’s always logical to number shelves from the ground up; it leaves more room for vertical expansion.

-Integrating with Warehouse Management System (WMS)
+Step 5: Integrate Labels into Your Warehouse Management System (WMS)

 Your labeling system should be fully integrated with your WMS software.
 This allows for real-time tracking of inventory and locations, automatic printing of labels based on incoming or outgoing goods, and other advantages.